Skip to content

 Features of Flash

-Flash offers various features to enhance data handling and query performance.
-Here are some of the key capabilities that make Flash a powerful tool for optimizing data operations:
+Flash provides various features to enhance data handling and query performance.
+The key capabilities include:

-• In-Memory Caching: Utilizes an in-memory database to cache data for fast access.
-Reduces query response times and speeds up data retrieval.
+• In-Memory Caching: Utilizes an in-memory query processing layer to cache data for fast access, reducing query response times and speeding up data retrieval.

-• Optimized Query Performance: Enhances query execution efficiency by leveraging in-memory storage to handle frequent data requests.
-Improves overall system performance and reduces latency in data access.
+• Optimized Query Performance: Enhances query execution efficiency by leveraging in-memory storage to handle frequent data requests, improving overall system performance and reducing latency.

-• Cost Control: Provides mechanisms to manage and control query costs through efficient caching and data management.
-Lowers operational costs by minimizing the need for repeated data retrieval and computation.
+• Cost Control: Offers mechanisms to manage and control query costs through efficient caching and data management, minimizing the need for repeated data retrieval and computation, thereby reducing operational expenses.

-• Scalability: Designed to handle increased loads by efficiently managing and serving cached data.
-Supports scalable data operations and high-traffic scenarios without compromising performance.
+• Scalability: Designed to handle increased loads by efficiently managing and serving cached data, supporting scalable data operations and high-traffic scenarios without compromising performance.

-• Efficient Data Management: Optimizes data management processes through effective caching strategies.
-Streamlines data access and reduces the workload.
+• Efficient Data Management: Optimizes data management processes through effective caching strategies, streamlining data access and reducing the workload on data sources.

 How to create a Flash Service?

 Flash enables caching datasets within an in-memory layer, enhancing data consumption efficiency.
-To leverage this functionality, you must create a Flash service that acts as the compute layer, working with data stored in Depots to optimize access and performance.
-Please refer to this to create a Flash Service.
+To leverage this functionality, a Flash Service must be created, acting as the processing layer and working with data stored in Depots to optimize access and performance.
+For details on creating a Flash Service, refer to this guide.

 Configurations

-Understanding each attribute of the manifest file is essential to configuring Flash effectively.
-This section provides detailed descriptions of the manifest file, helping you create the Flash Service efficiently.
-For detailed information, please refer to this section.
+Effective configuration of Flash requires understanding each attribute of the Flash Service manifest file.
+This section provides detailed descriptions to help in the creation of the Flash Service.
+For more information, refer to this section.

-Flash supports BigQuery, Snowflake, Redshift, and Iceberg types of Depots.
-This section involves steps to configure Flash service for each of these Depots.
-For more details, please refer to this.
+Flash supports BigQuery, Snowflake, Redshift, and Depots with the Iceberg table format (DataOS Lakehouse, AWS S3, Azure ABFSS, Azure WASBS).
+This section includes steps for configuring the Flash Service for each of these Depots.
+For further details, see this section.

 Monitoring the cached dataset

-You can monitor the CPU and memory usage of the cached dataset, the number of users querying the cached data, the total number of queries executed, as well as details of each query such as the user ID, execution time, status (whether the query is completed, in progress, or encountered an error).
-To know more information, please refer to this.
+The CPU and memory usage of the cached dataset in Flash can be monitored using the Inspection Web App.
+This tool provides details such as the number of users querying the cached data, the total number of queries executed, and specifics for each query, including user ID, execution time, and status (completed, in progress, or error encountered).
+For additional information, refer to the documentation.

 Best Practices

-This section involves best practices for configuring and optimizing the Flash Service to handle query processing efficiently and support concurrent query execution.
+This section outlines best practices for configuring and optimizing the Flash Service to efficiently handle query processing and support concurrent query execution.
 It covers key areas such as indexing strategies, configuration parameters, and the use of persistent volumes.
-To learn more about best practices, please refer to this.
+To learn more about best practices, refer to this section.

 Recipes